How To Create To Do Lists In WordPress

 Show Added By

-Enabling this option lets you display which of your users has added an item to the to-do list.
+If this option is enabled (‘Yes’), you can display which members have added an item to your to-do list.

 Show Date Completed